Nathaniel Peat: Career

+In 2015, Peat received the Governor-General's Achievement Award for Excellence, presented by His Excellency the Most Hon.
+Sir Patrick Allen, recognising his contributions to the Jamaican diaspora.

-In 2016 Peat was listed in The Financial Times UPstanding Leaders Powerlist.
+In 2016, he was listed in The Financial Times UPstanding Leaders Powerlist.

-In November 2018, Peat was named to The Financial Times list of the Top 100 minority ethnic leaders in technology.
+In 2018, he was named to the newspaper's list of the Top 100 minority ethnic leaders in technology.